 Before choosing to donate, it's wise to research first how your charitable contribution will be spent with the help of watchdog groups, such as Charity Navigator, CharityWatch, GuideStar, and the Better Business Bureau.
 It's an easy way to check a charity's financial health and how much an organization spends on its programs versus overhead expenses.
 CRI consistently receives exemplary marks from watchdog groups, including an A Rating from CharityWatch, Platinum Seal of Transparency from GuideStar, and Four Stars from Charity Navigator.
 CRI is a proud member of the BBB Wise Giving Alliance, meeting all 20 standards of charity accountability.

 In 2017, 2018, and 2019, Cancer Research Institute was included among the Best Charities for Your Donations by Consumer Reports.
-In 2019, Cancer Research Institute was included on the Great Nonprofits Top-Rated List and in Parade's curated list of charities for Giving Tuesday.
+In 2019 and 2020, Cancer Research Institute was included in the Great Nonprofits Top-Rated List.
+In 2019, Cancer Research Institute was included in Parade's curated list of charities for Giving Tuesday.

 The Cancer Research Institute's annual reports recount our accomplishments in the previous fiscal year, ranging from impressive scientific work by CRI researchers to the impact of our awareness campaigns in building understanding of cancer immunotherapy with the general public.
 Moreover, the reports provide clear financial breakdowns of our revenues and how donor money is spent.
 In addition to the downloadable pdfs below, a copy of CRI’s annual report can be obtained by request from the New York State Attorney General’s Charities Bureau, 28 Liberty Street, New York, NY 10005 or request a printed copy by mail from the Cancer Research Institute.